Zettlr/zettlr-docs/docs/en/academic/graph.md

 ## Opening the graph view

-The graph view is currently not prominently linked.
+The graph view is currently not available via a prominently placed button.
 You can access the graph view by opening the statistic information window found in the toolbar and navigating with the "more statistics..." button to a seperate window shown in the screenshot below.

 ## Interacting with the graph view